 Fredericksburg, in particular, is a unique gem.
 The Gillespie County town was founded in the 1800s as the home to the Texas German settlers who initially refused to learn English after moving to the United States.
 To this day, there are still German influences on the charming small town.
 Book yourself at one of the many bed and breakfasts that this town has to offer and enjoy some of our favorite Fredericksburg activities.

-Cute restaurants, coffee shops, art galleries, and boutiques line Main Street and honestly look like a postcard.
-Make your way down the strip shopping and grab a bite to eat.
+Cute restaurants, coffee shops, art galleries, and boutiques line Main Street in downtown Fredericksburg and honestly, it looks like a postcard.
+Make your way down the strip for some shopping and grab a bite to eat.

-One thing Fredericksburg is known for is their peaches.
-Vogel Orchards offers fresh peaches in addition to other peach products like peach preserves, cobblers, peach butter and more.
+One thing Fredericksburg is known for is their peach trees.
+Vogel Orchards offers fresh peaches in addition to other peach products like peach preserves, cobblers, peach butter, and more.
 During autumn, they also host a pick-your-own pumpkin patch and a Fall store.